hishamatwa/Voting_App_devops_Project/README.md

 - a clear microservices architecture
 - Kubernetes manifests organized by environment
 - Ansible playbooks for deployment and cleanup
-- persistence for PostgreSQL
+- persistent storage for PostgreSQL
 - health checks and container hardening
-- security-focused configuration for local demo environments
+- security-focused configuration for the local demo environment

 ---